-Chef Kati has lived a Vegetarian lifestyle for more than 39 years.
+Chef Kati has lived a Vegetarian lifestyle for almost 50 years.
 This insight, in addition to her passion for healthy food, has given her the opportunity to search out only the freshest ingredients for her own cooking.
 She is constantly seeking restaurants that provide a unique selection of menu items for persons dedicated to healthy eating.

 Below are answers to some of the questions Kati repeatedly hears from her students.
 Click on any question for its answer.
 Of course, Kati is more than happy to answer any of your questions you might have or receive your comments regarding any helpful information you may wish to share.

 |Where can I purchase good tofu?|